FractalEncrypt/DIY-Bitcoin-CoinJoins/README.md

  - 1500 sats for 10-in/10-out CoinJoin transactions
 - Testnet ethos- Do not use these methods on mainnet without community review of these ideas.
   - The best way to learn is by doing.
-    - Play on testnet, do at least 5 of these manually
+    - Play on testnet, do a few rounds of these manual CoinJoins to build your skills
     - Practice may not make perfect, but it'll get you more comfortable with the process

 # Creating a simple 2-Input/2-Output CoinJoin Transaction